maustrauk/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 Answer:
+React is a JavaScript library for building user interfaces.
+React is used to build single page applications.
+React allows us to create reusable UI components.

+DOM operations are quite expensive in terms of performance, and any application that has much of DOM operations in the background will render slowly.
+For instance, while using the Twitter mobile site or Quora, as you scroll down the page you see an option saying 'show newer feeds'.
+Similar interactions are seen in Facebook as well.
+The Ads change, the trending topics list change over time, so there are lots of DOM operations going on in the background.

+If the page has data that changes over time at high rates (for example, lots of people commenting on a post, likes being generated etc), then there is a requirement for DOM updates to be very fast and also reflect in other parts of the UI if they use the same data.

+React solves this problem, without even having the page reload.
+It does by a concept called virtual DOM.
+When a page is rendered using React, the state of the DOM tree structure/hierarchy is stored, and when there any updates to be made to the UI, it does a diff on the previous (old) DOM tree with the new one, and updates only the ones that have changed.
+In this way, lots of DOM operations/refreshes are reduced, improving performance considerably.

 2. Describe component state.

 Answer:
+React components has a built-in state object.
+The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 3. Describe props.

 Answer:
+Props are arguments passed into React components.
+Props are passed to components via HTML attributes.

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

 Answer:
+A "side effect" is anything that affects something outside the scope of the function being executed.
+We sync effects by using Hooks API in React library.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.